 - The accessibility level of the anonymous access type of an access parameter specifying an access-toobject type is the same as that of the view designated by the actual.
-If the actual is an allocator, this is the accessibility level of the execution of the called subprogram. - The accessibility level of the anonymous access type of an access parameter specifying an access-to-subprogram type is infinite.
+If the actual is an allocator, this is the accessibility level of the execution of the called subprogram. - The accessibility level of the anonymous access type of an access parameter specifying an access-tosubprogram type is infinite. - The accessibility level of the anonymous access type of an access result type (see 6.5) is the same as that of the associated function or access-to-subprogram type.